-The study compared high-THC extracts against placebo as well as CBD products at several times during the progression of fibromyalgia in 20 patients, via vaporizer.
+The study compared high-THC extracts against placebo as well as CBD products at several times during the progression of fibromyalgia in 20 patients, via a vaporizer.

 “The outcome is very important for patients who suffer from fibromyalgia.
 Now we have the serious clinical evidence that medical doctors are asking for when prescribing our products and that health insurance companies want to have, to legitimize reimbursement.” — Tjalling Erkelens, CEO of Bedrocan, via the Growth Op

-It’s clear in the study that THC specifically is useful for treatment of fibromyalgia, which affects muscles and tendons specifically.
-Erkelens said the next phase of testing will be comparing THC-containing products to opiates to determine if cannabis can be used to replace use of those addictive painkillers.
+It’s clear in the study that THC specifically is useful for the treatment of fibromyalgia, which affects muscles and tendons specifically.
+Erkelens said the next phase of testing will be comparing THC-containing products to opiates to determine if cannabis can be used to replace the use of those addictive painkillers.

 Another recent study has shown that opioids are largely ineffective against chronic pain.
 Paired with the new Netherlands study, it seems hopeful that future studies regarding the issue will find that cannabis can be a successful off-ramp for opioid use.

 Get daily news insights in your inbox.
 Subscribe